 The following discussion summarizes the material U.S. federal income tax consequences of the holding company reorganization to U.S. holders (as defined below).
 This discussion is based upon current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), current and proposed Treasury Regulations, and judicial and administrative decisions and rulings as of the date of this joint proxy statement/prospectus, all of which are subject to change (possibly with retroactive effect) and all of which are subject to differing interpretation.
 This discussion does not address all aspects of taxation that may be relevant to you in light of your personal investment or tax circumstances, and does not address persons that are subject to special treatment under the U.S. federal income tax laws.
-In particular, this discussion deals only with shareholders that hold Xerox common stock as a capital asset within the meaning of the Code.
-In addition, this discussion does not address the tax treatment of special classes of shareholders, such as banks, insurance companies, tax-exempt organizations, financial institutions, broker-dealers, persons holding Xerox common stock as part of a hedging or conversion transaction or as part of a "straddle."
-U.S. expatriates, persons subject to the alternative minimum tax, persons who actually or constructively own five percent or more of the outstanding shares of Xerox common stock, foreign corporations, foreign partnerships, foreign estates or trusts, and persons who are not citizens or residents of the United States.
+In particular, this discussion does not address the tax treatment of special classes of shareholders, such as banks, insurance companies, tax-exempt organizations, financial institutions, broker-dealers, persons holding Xerox common stock as part of a hedging or conversion transaction or as part of a "straddle," U.S. expatriates, persons subject to the alternative minimum tax, persons who actually or constructively own five percent or more of the outstanding shares of Xerox common stock, foreign corporations, foreign partnerships, foreign estates or trusts, and persons who are not citizens or residents of the United States.
 This discussion may not be applicable to holders who acquired Xerox common stock pursuant to the exercise of options or warrants or otherwise as compensation.
 Furthermore, this discussion does not address any state, local or foreign tax considerations, any non-income tax (such as estate or gift tax) considerations or the Medicare tax on net investment income.
 We have not and will not seek any rulings from the Internal Revenue Service (the "IRS"), regarding the holding company reorganization.
 Accordingly, there can be no assurance that the IRS will not take positions concerning the tax consequences of the holding company reorganization that are different from those described below.